 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Franklin Resources reported total carbon emissions of approximately 42,108,290 kg CO2e, comprising 34,560,200 kg CO2e from Scope 1, 45,840 kg CO2e from Scope 2, and 7,502,260 kg CO2e from Scope 3 emissions.
 This data reflects a comprehensive approach to emissions reporting, with all three scopes disclosed.
-In 2023, the company recorded emissions of about 109,460,000 kg CO2e in Scope 3, alongside 11,655,000 kg CO2e in Scope 1 and approximately 22,096,000 kg CO2e in Scope 2 (market-based).
-The significant Scope 3 emissions highlight the impact of the company's value chain on its overall carbon footprint.
-Franklin Resources has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or climate pledges.
-The emissions data is cascaded from its parent company, Franklin Resources, Inc., which provides a broader context for understanding the company's climate commitments.
-Overall, Franklin Resources's emissions data illustrates a substantial carbon footprint, particularly in Scope 3, while the lack of defined reduction strategies suggests an opportunity for enhanced climate action in the future.
+In 2023, the company recorded emissions of 116,550,000 kg CO2e for Scope 1, 22,096,000 kg CO2e for Scope 2 (market-based), and a significant 109,460,000 kg CO2e for Scope 3.
+The substantial Scope 3 emissions indicate a considerable impact from the company's value chain.
+Franklin Resources has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to the Science Based Targets initiative (SBTi).
+The emissions data is cascaded from its parent company, Franklin Resources, Inc., which provides a broader context for understanding the company's climate impact.
+Overall, Franklin Resources's emissions data highlights the need for enhanced climate commitments and reduction strategies to align with industry standards and expectations for corporate sustainability.

 Access structured emissions data, company-specific emission factors, and source documents